On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Consequences of training stability under logit divergence

 \subsection{A novel understanding of standard initialization with layerwise learning rates}

 \citet{everett2024scaling} perform extensive Transformer experiments, and recommend training with Adam in SP with $\mu$P learning rates (SP-full-align) as the overall best performing parameterization in terms of validation loss, learning rate transfer and learning rate sensitivity.
 This parameterization only differs from $\mu$P through the larger last-layer He initialization $W_0^{L+1}\sim N(0,n^{-1})$.
 While the authors attribute the success of SP-full-align to a lack of alignment between $W_0^{L+1}$ and $\Delta x^L_t$, they only measure the joint alignment between $W_t$ and $x_t$ for each layer, which confounds the individual alignment exponents of $(\Delta W_t,x_t)$ and $(W_0,\Delta x_t)$ from \eqref{eq:updates}.
 We provide a detailed explanation in \Cref{sec:align_explanation}.
-Our empirical alignment reevaluation in \Cref{fig:align_main} and \Cref{fig:WDeltax_opratio_spfullalign} does not support the hypothesized lack of alignment.
-This implies that logits diverge through $W_0^{L+1}\Delta x_t^L$ as soon as feature learning does not vanish.
-Instead our theoretical results in \Cref{sec:cevsmse_theory} show that logit divergence is not necessarily harmful for training stability under CE loss.
+Our empirical alignment reevaluation in \Cref{fig:align_main} and \Cref{sec:align_exp} does not support the hypothesized lack of alignment.
+Thus, at sufficient width, logits diverge through $W_0^{L+1}\Delta x_t^L$ as soon as feature learning does not vanish.
+Instead our theoretical results in \Cref{sec:cevsmse_theory} show that logit divergence does not harm training stability under CE loss.
 Just like SP with $\eta_n=\Theta(n^{-1/2})$, SP-full-align with $\eta_n=\Theta(1)$ lies at the feature learning edge of the controlled divergence regime.

 \textbf{Learning rate transfer of SP-full-align breaks on image datasets.} Due to width-independent alignment between $W_0^{L+1}$ and $\Delta x_t^L$, logits diverge with width in SP-full-align at sufficient width.
 We validate this claim for CIFAR-10 at moderate width in \Cref{fig:coordcheck_mupspllit}.
 This introduces width-dependent training dynamics.
-Consequently our single-pass experiments in \Cref{sec:mupvariants} consistently show decaying optimal learning rates in SP-full-align for both SGD and Adam on MNIST, CIFAR-10 and generated multi-index data.
-We also observe that the maximal stable learning rate remains width-independent as our theory would predict.
+Consequently our single-pass experiments in \Cref{fig:lr_exponents_unified} and \Cref{sec:mupvariants} consistently show decaying optimal learning rates in SP-full-align for both SGD and Adam on common image datasets and generated multi-index data.
+We also observe that the maximal stable learning rate remains remarkably width-independent as our theory would predict.
 This constitutes our only experiment in which the maximal stable learning rate scaling is suboptimal in deep nonlinear networks.
 We leave fully understanding the driving mechanism to future work.